KordingLab/KordingLab.github.io/_posts/2021-01-01-upcoming-lab-teaching.md

 Please list below, topics you would like to learn more about (you may share your name or not, up to you):

+* cloud computing
+* current state of deep reinforcement learning, control, robotics, and all that

 ### Fall 2022